 Elizabeth Washburn continued to live at 529 Beacon during the 1896-1897 season, but moved thereafter.

-In early 1899, 529 Beacon was purchased from Elizabeth Washburn by Dr. Fred Bates Lund and his wife, Zoe Meriam (Griffing) Lund.
-The transaction was reported in the Boston Globe on January 24, 1899.
-The Lunds previously had lived at 122 Marlborough.
-He is shown as the owner of 529 Beacon on the 1908 Bromley map.
+On January 20, 1899, 529 Beacon was acquired from William A. Gaston by Dr. Fred Bates Lund.
+He and his wife, Zoe Meriam (Griffing) Lund, made it their home.
+They previously had lived at 122 Marlborough.
 They also maintained a home in Scituate.

 Fred Bates Lund was a physician and surgeon, and he maintained his medical office at 529 Beacon.

 By the 1921-1922 winter season, however, 527 Beacon also was the home of Stephen H. Bennett, a stockbroker.
-He previously had lived at 329 Commonwealth.
+He was a widower and previously had lived at 329 Commonwealth.
 He continued to live at 527 Beacon until about 1929, when he moved to The Charlesgate at 535 Beacon.

 Fred Bates Lund continued to maintain his medical office at 527 Beacon, joined in about 1920 by Dr. Edward Wyllys Taylor, a professor at Harvard Medical School and physician.
 Dr. Taylor lived at 457 Marlborough and previously had maintained his offices there.
 He continued to maintain his office at 527 Beacon until about 1926, when he moved them back to his home.